diku-dk/futhark-website/blog/2016-04-20-futhark-and-pygame.rst

 Try them for yourself!
 ----------------------

-If you install the Futhark compiler (and PyOpenCL, Numpy, and PyGame), you should be able to compile and run all of the four GUI examples.
+If you install the Futhark compiler (and PyOpenCL, NumPy, and PyGame), you should be able to compile and run all of the four GUI examples.
 First run::